joscandreu/ST2-TiSearch/README.md

 ## Install

-The plugin will be soon ready to install through Package Control

-The files can be obtained on github and copied into the packages folder of your ST2 installation:
+The recommended method to install this plugin is through [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).
+However you can download the files on github and copy them into the packages folder of your ST2 installation:

     $ https://github.com/joseitinerarium/ST2-TiSearch

+## Key Bindings

+There are two functionalities:

+### Search by input

+The shortcut is ctrl + super + i

+### Search by selection

+The shortcut is ctrl + super + s

 # License

 All of Sublime Text 2 Titanium API Search Plugin is licensed under the MIT license.

-Written originally by Eric Martel <emartel@gmail.com>
+Based on the code originally by Eric Martel <emartel@gmail.com>
 Modified by Jose Carlos Andreu <joscandreu@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: